10Duke Enterprise C++ SDK

 Device authentication

-If the device, where the client is running, does not have a browser, or using the browser is awkward, the authentication can be done using "Device Authorization Grant", aka. device flow.
-To start the user login, the device shows an authentication URL and so called "user code" to the user.
-Using another device (e.g. computer or tablet), the user starts authentication by navigating to the given URL and entering the user code.
-Once the authentication is complete, the client is notified and user session is set up.
+If the device running the client lacks a browser, or using the browser is awkward, the authentication can be performed using the "Device Authorization Grant" (or device flow).
+To start the user login, the device shows an authentication URL and a user code to the user.
+Using another device (for example, a computer or tablet), the user starts authentication by navigating to the given URL and entering the user code.
+Once the authentication is complete, the client is notified and a user session is set up.

 For details of the Device Authorization Grant, see RFC 8628.

-When authenticating with device flow, the client has to be configured with a callback, which is called when the client needs to display the URL where user must navigate.
-The application developer has to implement the display of the information.
+When authenticating with device flow, the client must be configured with a callback that is called when the client needs to display the URL for the user.
+You must implement the display of the relevant information.

 Example: